spacejam/sled/README.md

 partial page fragments across the log, rather than rewriting entire pages at a time as B+ trees for spinning disks historically have.
 On page reads, we concurrently scatter-gather reads across the log to materialize the page from its fragments.
-We are friendly to cache by minimizing the

 The system is largely inspired by the Deuteronomy architecture, and aims to implement the best features from RocksDB as well.